February 10, 2025

 4. Lower it back down and repeat.

-Pro Tip: Squeeze your shoulder blade at the top of the movement to fully engage your lats.
+Pro Tip: Squeeze your shoulder blade at the top of the movement to fully engage your lats, and keep the dumbbell straight throughout the lift for proper form.

 Dumbbell Romanian Deadlift